 What does a co-signer do?
 When you agree to co-sign for a credit card, here’s what you’re telling the credit card issuer: “If anything goes wrong, I’ll pay the balance.
 All of it.
-Plus interest and penalty fees.”
+Plus interest and any penalty fees.”

-You (the person with good credit) are promising to pay the entire bill because the lender doesn’t think the applicant is quite up to the task, says Ulzheimer.
+You (the person with good credit) are promising to pay the entire bill because the lender doesn’t think the applicant is quite up to the task.
 The lender has seen the applicant’s credit report and financial information and has determined that the person does not have the necessary credit to maintain the account on their own.

-- Is the person needing the co-signer younger than 21?
+Is the person needing the co-signer younger than 21?
 Students 18 years old and older aren’t barred from getting credit cards, Ulzheimer explains, but they’ll have a harder time opening a line of credit if they don’t have the income to pay the bills.

-Are you planning to buy a home, refinance a home or take out a loan for a large purchase such as a home, car or medical care?
-Lenders will look at your debt load—including the co-signed account.
+Are you planning to buy a home or take out a loan for a large purchase?
+Before determining your eligibility and interest rate, lenders will look at your debt load—including the co-signed account.

-“That account will impact your score no differently than if you were the only person on that account,” says Barry Paperno, a credit card expert who runs the blog SpeakingofCredit.com.
-As far as creditors and potential creditors are concerned, “it is your account,” he says.
+“That account will impact your score no differently than if you were the only person on that account,” says Barry Paperno, a credit scoring expert who has previously worked at FICO and Experian.
+As far as creditors and potential creditors are concerned, the account is yours.

 Every consumer can handle only so much debt.
-If this card pushes you into the danger zone in the eyes of your own creditors, you risk paying higher rates on your own credit cards, higher rates on future loans and even being denied credit or having your credit lines cut.
+If this card pushes you into the danger zone in the eyes of your own creditors, you risk paying higher interest rates on your own credit cards and any future loans—and your next credit card application might even get denied.

 The Credit Card Accountability, Responsibility and Disclosure Act, or Credit CARD Act, mandates that while the account holder is younger than 21, the co-signer has to give written permission for any credit limit increases, says Chi Chi Wu, staff attorney with the National Consumer Law Center.